Gary Ellis: Racing traits and habits

-Post BMX career
+Post-BMX career

-Like many former BMXers they have either returned to motorcycle motocross or picked it up for the first time.
-Gary Ellis revisited it.
+After his BMX career, Ellis revisited motorcycle motocross.
 He also likes to relax riding his Harley-Davidson motorcycle.
-Unlike many former top pro BMXers, he has never raced again in BMX after his retirement in 1998, not even the Veteran and Masters classes in the ABA and NBL respectively, not even for fun.
-On the occasion of his last NBL race the 1998 NBL Grand National in which he scored a perfect 1-1-1 score, i.e. winning all three of the mains he made a vow not to come back after he retired.
-Many pros like Turnell Henry, Frank Post and Brian Patterson raced after their official or unofficial retirements from BMX racing.
-Many like Stu Thomsen just raced basically for fun once or twice a year.
-Some like Eric Rupe and Harry Leary made it a second career to race in the junior "A" pros and/or ABA's Veteran Pro and NBL's Masters classes.
-Unlike them Gary Ellis did not come back:
+Unlike many former top pro BMXers, he has never raced again in BMX after his retirement in 1998.
+At his last NBL race, the 1998 NBL Grand National, in which he scored a perfect 1-1-1 score, i.e. winning all three of the mains, he made a vow not to come back after he retired.